Articles of Incorporation and Rules

 • If there are other valid reasons

-(Motions regarding the proceedings)
+(Motions concerning the conduct of proceedings)

 2. When a motion as set forth in the preceding paragraph is submitted, the chairperson shall have the submitter explain the purpose of the motion to the General Meeting of Representatives and then put it to a vote.
 However, except for a motion of no confidence in the chairperson, the chairperson may reject a motion if it is deemed inappropriate from the perspective of running the proceedings